Confidence Intervals for Projections of Partially Identified Parameters: Detailed Explanation of the Method

-where $\bar g(\theta)=\text{max}_{j=1,\cdots,J}g_j(\theta)$.
-This step can be implemented by standard nonlinear optimization solvers, e.g. Matlab's \verb1fmincon1 or \verb1KNITRO1 (see Appendix \ref{sec:Mstep_nlp} for details).
-With probability $\epsilon$, draw $\theta^{(L+1)}$ randomly from a uniform distribution over $\Theta$. \end{description}
+where $\EI_L(\theta)$ is the \emph{expected improvement function}.\footnote{Heuristically, $\EI_L(\theta)$ is the expected improvement gained from analyzing parameter value $\theta$ for a Bayesian whose current beliefs about $c$ are described by the estimated model.
+Indeed, for each $\theta$, the maximand in \eqref{eq:max_ei} multiplies improvement from learning that $\theta$ is feasible with this Bayesian's probability that it is.} This step can be implemented by standard nonlinear optimization solvers, e.g. MATLAB's \verb1fmincon1 or \verb1KNITRO1 (see Appendix \ref{sec:Mstep_nlp} for details).
+With probability $\epsilon$, draw $\theta^{(L+1)}$ randomly from a uniform distribution over $\Theta$.
+Set $L \leftarrow L+1$ and return to the E-step.

-Once the next evaluation point $\theta^{(L+1)}$ is determined, one adds it to the set of evaluation points and iterates the E-A-M steps.
-This yields an increasing sequence of approximate optimal values $p'\theta^{*,L},L=k+1,k+2,\cdots$.
-Once a convergence criterion is met, the value $p'\theta^{*,L}$ is reported as the end point of $CI_n$.
-We discuss convergence criteria in Section \ref{sec:MC}.
+The algorithm yields an increasing sequence of tentative optimal values $p'\theta^{*,L},L=k+1,k+2,...$, with $\theta^{*,L}$ satisfying the \emph{true} constraints in \eqref{eq:general_problem} but the sequence of evaluation points leading to it obtained by maximization of expected improvement defined with respect to the \emph{approximated} surface.
+Once a convergence criterion is met, $p'\theta^{*,L}$ is reported as the end point of $CI_n$.
+We discuss convergence criteria in Appendix \ref{sec:MC}.

-\begin{remark}\rm The advantages of E-A-M are as follows.
-First, we control the number of points at which we evaluate the critical value.
-Since the evaluation of the critical value is the relatively expensive step, controlling the number of evaluations is important.
-One should also note that the E-step with the initial $k$ evaluation points can easily be parallelized.
-For any additional E-step (i.e. $L>k$), one needs to evaluate $c(\cdot)$ only at a single point $\theta^{(L+1)}$.
+The advantages of E-A-M are as follows.
+First, we control the number of points at which we evaluate the critical value; recall that this evaluation is the expensive step.
+Also, the initial $k$ evaluations can easily be parallelized.
+For any additional E-step, one needs to evaluate $c(\cdot)$ only at a single point $\theta^{(L+1)}$.
 The M-step is crucial for reducing the number of additional evaluation points.
-To determine the next evaluation point, one needs to take into account the trade-off between ``exploitation'' (i.e. the benefit of drawing a point at which the optimal value is high) and ``exploration'' (i.e. the benefit of drawing a point in a region in which the approximation error of $c$ is currently large).
-The expected improvement function in \eqref{eq:max_ei} quantifies this trade-off, and draws a point only in an area where one can expect the largest improvement in the optimal value, yielding substantial computational savings.\footnote{It is also possible to draw multiple points in each iteration.
-See \cite{Schonlau_Global_1998}.}
+To determine the next evaluation point, it trades off ``exploitation'' (i.e. the benefit of drawing a point at which the optimal value is high) against ``exploration'' (i.e. the benefit of drawing a point in a region in which the approximation error of $c$ is currently large) through maximizing expected improvement.\footnote{It is also possible to draw multiple points in each iteration \citep{Schonlau_Global_1998}, as we do in our implementation of the method.} Finally, the algorithm simplifies the M-step by providing constraints and their gradients for program \eqref{eq:max_ei} in closed form, thus greatly aiding fast and stable numerical optimization.
+The price is the additional approximation step.
+In the empirical application in Section \ref{sec:KT15} and in the numerical exercises of Appendix \ref{sec:MC}, this price turns out to be low.